ZacharinC/vxtwitter-paster/README.md

 I made this in a dash after twitter basically breaking embeds preview and making it a pain to send posts with images / videos

 # How to use
-0. Download the files needed
+0. Download the files needed .
-1. Run the installation within required modules in the txt file in your Command Prompt ( cmd )
+1. Copy the text within required modules.txt in your Command Prompt ( cmd ) to download the modules .
 2. After downloading the modules run the python script and enjoy :D

 # Preview